IL-NRCS/ImagesLoader2jp2/README.md

 The folder of the smaller images is projected in the source projection (note: there is special handling for  cases with no known projection)
 AND are located in the same directory as the source images (in a folder with the source name concatenated with '_Reduced_Images_v#' at the end.

-You MUST before running the ImagesLoader do 2 things:
+You MUST before running the ImagesLoader-jp2Convert you must do 2 things:

 1) use 'NoMetadataImagesList' to create a metadata csv file to be loaded into the reduced images that are in the '_Reduced_Images_v#'.